 We ask our staff to understand that our young people wake up each morning facing a mountain and that it is our job to level that mountain for them.

+Our response is to work from success to success.
 We support students to join with the rhythms and routines of the Farm’s daily life, as well as taking part in accredited work based training.
-The result is that they gradually develop skills which contribute to them leading purposeful adult lives and gaining a sense of independence.
+The result is that they gradually develop skills which contribute to them leading purposeful adult lives.

 Our guiding principles are:

 - Compassion: we will treat our young people with ASC with respect, kindness and patience.